 Can anyone be a Befriender?

 We have a broad range of people contact us each year interested in becoming a Befriender.
 Everyone is interviewed and attends our 5 week training course.
 All of our Befrienders are also registered with the PVG Scheme and disclosed appropriately.

 What kind of activities can we do as part of a befriending match?

 This is really up to the two people involved.
 Befrienders can help with support for shopping, lunches out, visits to museums and galleries, walking… the list are endless.

 Can Befrienders be accessed for one off sessions?

 Yes, we can on occasion provide a befriender for a one-off or short term purpose such as to help after hospital discharge or as a respite sitter.
 Please get in touch for more information.

 Are volunteers paid?

 No, volunteers only receive their out of pocket expenses.

-Yes, WDCVS holds the Quality in Befriending Award for the service.
+Yes, WDCVS holds the Quality in Befriending Excellence Award for this service.